otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The failure message is sent by the Prekey Server when an action (storing a prekey message, for example) has not been successful.
-This can happen when the Prekey Server's storage is full.
+This can happen when the Prekey Server storage is full.

 A valid Failure message is generated as follows: